rest-for-physics/rest-for-physics.github.io/downloading.md

 ### Pulling the latest state of each submodule (non-official)

-On top of that, you might get the latest state of each submodule by executing
+On top of that, you might get the latest state (master branch) of each submodule by executing

 ```
 python3 pull-submodules.py --lfna --latest
 ```

-But, if you wish to remain at the reference/official release, and get just the latest state from a particular submodule, it is possible to move to the given submodule and checkout its `master` branch.
+But, if you wish to remain at the official release, and get just the latest state from a particular submodule, it is possible to move to the given submodule and checkout its `master` branch.

 ```
 cd source/libraries/xlib